vikashgupta26/myRetail/README.md

 For production there will be one API gateway service where this service will be registered and via which this service gets called.
 For production this service will be registered in a EUREKA SERVER and this will be a eureka client.

-Test cases are missing and will be added.